KIZI/LinkedHypernymsDataset/README.md

 ##Getting started

-Before starting of the extraction process, the config file should be specified, see Installation and Modules paragraphs.
+Before starting the extraction process, the config file should be specified, see Installation and Modules paragraphs.

-It is possible to use a shell script "run-all.sh" for starting of all processes which are needed to generate LHD dataset.
-This script fetches the current version of LHD extraction framework by the git command, install it by the maven command, download required datasets, remove old output files and launch the extraction process.
+It is possible to use a shell script "run-all.sh" for starting all processes which are needed to generate the LHD dataset.
+This script fetches the current version of the LHD extraction framework by the git command, installs it with the maven command, downloads the required datasets, removes old output files and launches the extraction process.
 This process can take several days therefore it should be run as a background process:

     ./run-all.sh ../application.LANG.conf > output.log 2>&1 &

-Or you can use the Pipeline module where all computational processes are integrated.
-Go to the Pipeline directory and run all with one maven command (this module doesn't involve any datasets download step; so download datasets manually or by using the download module):
+Or you can use the Pipeline module where all the computational processes are integrated.
+Go to the Pipeline directory and run all with one maven command (this module doesn't involve the dataset download step; so download datasets manually or by using the download module):

     mvn scala:run -DaddArgs="../application.LANG.conf|<skipped-tasks>|<remove-all>" > output.log 2>&1 &